Annales Vedastini

-The Annales Vedastini or Annals of St-Vaast are a series of annals written in the early tenth century at the Abbey of St. Vaast in Arras.
-They are an important source for the ninth century.
-The years from 874 to 900 are covered with a strong bias for Lotharingian and West Frankish affairs.
-Like the Annales Fuldenses and Annales Bertiniani, the AV, as it is often abbreviated, was combined with the other Reichsannalen in the so-called Chronicon Vedastinum, a general chronicle covering the history of the Carolingian Empire up until 899.
+The Annales Vedastini or Annals of Saint Vaast are historical annals written in Latin at the beginning of the 10th century, in the Abbey of Saint Vaast in Arras (modern France).
+They are an important source for history of the Carolingian Empire in the second half of the 9th century.
+The years from 874 to 900 are recorded with a strong bias for West Frankish and Lotharingian affairs.

+The Annals of St-Vaast (AV, as often abbreviated) were later combined with some other Reichsannalen (such as the Annales Bertiniani) in the so-called Chronicon Vedastinum, a general chronicle covering the history of the Carolingian Empire.